-Organdy Fabric is a plain weave fabric which is crisp, lightweight and semi-transparent with a smooth surface and lustrous looks.
+Organdy Fabric is a plain weave fabric which is crisp, lightweight and semi-transparent.
 The fabric has to undergo a special finishing which results in its crispness/ stiffness.

 Uses of Organdy fabric

-It is a versatile fabric that has many uses in sewing and crafting – it takes dye very well; it can be printed on and painted on easily; can be embroidered on and embellished the way you want.
+Organdy fabric is used extensively in sewing and crafting.
+It is a versatile fabric with many plus points – it takes dye very well; it can be printed on and painted on easily; can be embroidered on and embellished the way you want.

 Soft organdy fabric is used a lot in garment making.
 Organdy is a favorite fabric for summer-ready clothes because it has great absorbency and also because it is lightweight.

 I love small baby dresses made in fine organdy.
 Cute little baby bonnets in organdy fabric with heirloom embroidery is quite pretty and a good gift to sew for a baby.

 It can be made into voluminous looking gathered / tiered skirts.
 It is the choice fabric for making overlays for gowns and kids’ dresses because of its sheer and lightweight nature.